Whole grain: Regulations

 In the United States wholegrain products can be identified by the ingredients list.
 "Wheat flour" (as opposed to "wholegrain wheat flour" or "whole-wheat flour") as the first ingredient is not a clear indicator of the product's wholegrain content.
 If two ingredients are listed as grain products but only the second is listed as wholegrain, the entire product may contain between 1% and 49% wholegrain.
 Many breads are colored brown (often with molasses or caramel color) and made to look like wholegrain when they are not.
 In addition, some food manufacturers make foods with wholegrain ingredients, but, because wholegrain ingredients are not the dominant ingredient, they are not wholegrain products.
 Contrary to popular belief, wholegrains are not indicative of fiber.
 The amount of fiber varies from grain to grain, and some products may have things like bran, peas, or other foods added to boost the fiber content.

-From AACC (American Association of Cereal Chemists) definition: "Whole grains shall consist of the intact, ground, cracked or flaked caryopsis, whose principal anatomical components - the starchy endosperm, germ and bran - are present in the same relative proportions as they exist in the intact caryopsis."
+According to the American Association of Cereal Chemists definition, "Whole grains shall consist of the intact, ground, cracked or flaked caryopsis, whose principal anatomical components - the starchy endosperm, germ and bran - are present in the same relative proportions as they exist in the intact caryopsis."

-U.S. standards of identity
+US standards of identity

-The following names indicate whole-grain products, in accordance with the federal government:
+The following names indicate whole-grain products, in accordance with the US federal government: